giginet/CCSocialShare/README.md

 # CCSocialShare

-`CCSocialShare` provides to the feature to share for your games on cocos2d-x.
+`CCSocialShare` provides the feature to share for your games on cocos2d-x.

 ## Feature

 - Multi platforms (iOS/Android)
-- Multi services (Currently Twitter only)
+- Multi services (Twitter/Facebook)
 - Easy to integrate
 - Easy to share
     - SocialKit (iOS)